martindbp/merkl/README.md

-# Merkl - track ML data, models and create cached pipelines
+# MerkL - track ML data, models and create cached pipelines

-Merkl is a tool for tracking large data (data sets, models) in git, and creating ML pipelines in pure Python code with cachable intermediate and final results, suitable both for development and production.
+MerkL is a tool for tracking large data (data sets, models) in git, and creating ML pipelines in pure Python code with cachable intermediate and final results, suitable both for development and production.

-## What problems does Merkl solve?
+## What problems does MerkL solve?

 There are a few problems when developing, deploying and productionizing ML models and pipelines: